opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 ## Non-participating

-You can also chose to receive notifications for specific events concerning work packages in which you are not participating (that is, for which you are assignee, accountable or a watcher).
+You can also chose to receive additional notifications for specific events in all projects concerning work packages in which you are not participating.

 You can be notified of: